funkybob/django-nap/docs/api/serialiser.rst

       Return a list made by calling object_deflate on each item in the supplied iterable.

-      Passes kwargs to each call to object_deflate.
+      Passes kwargs to each call of object_deflate.

    .. method:: object_inflate(data, instance=None, \**kwargs)